Austinedo/GC_sentiment_analysis/README.md

 ```
 ├── LICENSE            <- Open-source license if one is chosen
 ├── Makefile           <- Makefile with convenience commands like `make data` or `make train`
-├── README.md          <- The top-level README for developers using this project.
+├── README.md          <- The top-level README for those viewing this project.
-├── data
+├── data (not included in public repository)
-│   ├── external       <- Data from third party sources.
+│   ├── raw/external       <- Data from third party sources.
 │   ├── interim        <- Intermediate data that has been transformed.
 │   ├── processed      <- The final, canonical data sets for modeling.
 │   └── raw            <- The original, immutable data dump.